Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 Ranged Weapon Attack: your proficiency bonus + your Strength or Dexterity (your choice) modifier to hit, reach 10 ft., one target.
 Hit: 6d8 + your Strength modifier piercing damage.
 On a hit, the target takes an additional 6d6 poison damage and must make a Constitution saving throw against your spell save DC (or 8 + your Constitution modifier + your proficiency bonus).
 On a failed saving throw, the target is poisoned for one minute.
 It can repeat this saving throw at the end of each of its turns, ending the effect on a successful saving throw.
 If the target fails this repeated saving throw, it takes an additional 6d6 poison damage.

 ##### Acid Spray.
-All creatures in a 60-foot cone originating from your position must make a Dexterity saving throw.
+All creatures in a 60-foot cone originating from your position must make a Dexterity saving throw against your spell save DC (or 8 + your Constitution modifier + your proficiency bonus).
 On a failed saving throw, a creature takes 12d8 acid damage, or half on a successful saving throw.

 #### Hybrid Form
 While in your Hybrid form, you can use all of your equipment, and your Armor Class is increased by 2.
 Additionally, you regain 5 hit points at the start of each of your turns if you are not dead.